-A lot of companies will ask you to complete a mandatory background screening before offering you the job.
-Failing a background check can affect your employment.
-Worse, an error on a background check can potentially damage your reputation and cause emotional distress.
+Most companies these days will ask you to complete a background screening test before offering you official employment.
+Failing a background check can affect your employment, or worse, an error on a background check could potentially damage your reputation and cause emotional distress.

 If your background report contains errors, do not panic.
 You have the right to dispute under the Fair Credit Reporting Act (FCRA) and can quickly rectify any errors.

 Background check errors are common but not harmless.
 Some common background check errors are:

 - Incorrect criminal history on background check

 - Outdated information that should no longer show on the background check